International Programmes 2025/2026

 Languages

 The medium of instruction for all mandatory courses and seminars is English.
-You may choose to write your Master's thesis either in English or in German.
-The same applies to oral exams.
+You may choose to write your Master's thesis either in English or in German; the same applies to oral exams.
 Written exams are usually only in English.

 Full-time / part-time